U.S. Economy Risks and Strategies for 2007-2017

 format and the language of the paper were simplified to read like an article.
 For example: statistical numbers are

-rounded for simplicity, citations were minimized and key concepts are mostly stated in bullet points and in a common
+rounded for simplicity, citations were minimized and key concepts are mostly stated in bullet-point format.
+Readers can

-language.
-However, readers can verify the stated facts from the Internet and listed data sources in section 10.
+verify the stated facts from the Internet and listed data sources in section ten.

 B) When writing this paper, some of the quoted numbers were actual reported number and some were forecasted numbers for

-C) The goal of this white paper is not to provide a complete solution; the goal is to draw attention to the big picture
+C) The goal of this white paper is not to provide a complete solution; the goal is to draw attention to the true picture

-of the economic health and to shed some light on the emerging risks and available mitigation strategies.
+of the economic health and to shed light on the emerging risks and available mitigation strategies.